gocodebox/lifterlms/_readme/description.md

 + The [LifterLMS Podcast][podcast]

+# **What Others Are Saying**

+"As a former School Teacher, professional User Experience Designer, and current online course creator – I can honestly attribute much of our success to LifterLMS and it’s consideration for multiple learning modalities, UI/UX out of the box, and natural student Engagement opportunities.
+In less than 10 months we’ve gone from $0 to $300K in revenue with LifterLMS playing a huge part in that!!
+I’m looking forward to everything that comes next from the creators of LifterLMS!!"

+_Sarah Lorenzen
+Teacher, Entrepreneur_

+"LifterLMS has been the best decision we have made towards the build out of our online Learning Management site and community.
+The breadth and depth of what Lifter offers in a few WordPress plugins exceeds anything else we evaluated as it includes: easy course construction, integrated eCommerce, community capabilities, gamification and the support for delivery of 1-on-1 coaching collaboration services.
+Lifter also has pre-built integrations with other key WordPress technologies we wanted to use.
+Lifter has attracted a solid community and support network of leading experts to help guide anyone who wants to transform the world or their industry with online training.
+Chris and the Lifter team are real people, and they care."

+_Michael Wolf
+CEO, emPowering NOW LLC (Golden XPR)_

+"I bought/installed LifterLMS yesterday then spent the day having a blast!
+Two years ago I started writing a book, which morphed into wanting to present the material online in a more interactive way.
+I started my website from scratch in January and installing the LMS was a milestone moment!
+A milestone moment that turned out to be one joy right after the other!
+I'm always amazed when something is made easy!
+The LifterLMS product is amazing!!
+Power to the people!
+Really quite extraordinary to have something so helpful be able to be in the hands of regular folk."

+_Margot Worthy
+Author, Teacher_

 # **Join Our Growing Community**

 When you download LifterLMS, you join a thriving community of education entrepreneurs, developers, and WordPress enthusiasts.
 We’re one of the fastest growing open source eLearning communities online, and you are welcome here.